andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Today's full stack web frameworks provide server-side rendering (SSR) and streaming with [React 18](https://react.dev/blog/2022/03/29/react-v18) out of the box.

 Server-side rendering allows us to pre-render the HTML on the server and send it to the client.
-This allows the client to render the HTML immediately and display the content to the user.
-With server-side rendering, we don't need to wait for the JavaScript to load and execute on the client before the content is displayed.
+This allows the client to display the HTML immediately.
+With server-side rendering, we don't need to wait for JavaScript to load and execute on the client before the content is displayed.

 HTTP streaming is a technique that allows the server to stream data to the client.
 This can be used to send data to the client as it becomes available, rather than waiting for the entire response to be ready.
-This can improve the performance of your app by reducing the amount of time that the client needs to wait for data.
+React 18 implements streaming together with server-side rendering to optimize the performance.

 In this first step, the full stack web app still employs client-side data fetching.
 So far, we only server-side render the loading states and fetch the movies once React has re-hydrated on the client.
 This version of the full stack web app serves as the baseline.